onflow/fcl-js/packages/fcl/src/wallet-provider-spec/draft-v3.md

   })
 }
 // add event listener first
-window.onMsgFromFCL("FCL:FRAME:READY:RESPONSE", callback)
+window.onMsgFromFCL("FCL:VIEW:READY:RESPONSE", callback)

 // tell fcl the wallet is ready WalletUtils.sendMsgToFCL("FCL:VIEW:READY")
 ```

-During authentication, the application has a chance to request to you, the wallet, what they would like you to send back to them.
-These requests are included in the `FCL:FRAME:READY:RESPONSE` messsage sent to the wallet from FCL.
+During authentication, the application has a chance to request to you what they would like you to send back to them.
+These requests are included in the `FCL:VIEW:READY:RESPONSE` messsage sent to the wallet from FCL.

 An example of such a request is the OpenID service.
-The application can request for you to send them the email address of the current user.
+The application can request for example that you to send them the email address of the current user.
 The application requesting this information does not mean you need to send it.
 It's entirely optional for you to do so.
+However, some applications may depened on you sending the requested informaation back, and should you decline to do so it may cause the application to not work.

 In the config they can also tell you a variety of things about them, such as the name of their application or a url for an icon of their application.
-You can use these pieces of information to customize your wallets user experience should you desire to do so.
+You can use these pieces of information to customize your wallet's user experience should you desire to do so.

-Your wallet having a visual distinction from the application, but still a seemless and connected experience is our goal here.
+Your wallet having a visual distinction from the application, but still a seamless and connected experience is our goal here.

-Whether your authentication process happens using a webpage using the `IFRAME/RPC`, `POP/RPC` or `TAB/RPC` methods, or using a backchannel to an API with the `HTTP/POST` method, the handshake is the same.
+Whether your authentication process happens using a webpage with the `IFRAME/RPC`, `POP/RPC` or `TAB/RPC` methods, or using a backchannel to an API with the `HTTP/POST` method, the handshake is the same.
 The same messages are sent in both methods, however the transport mechanism changes.
-For `IFRAME/RPC`, `POP/RPC` or `TAB/RPC` methods, the transport is window post messsages, with the `HTTP/POST` method, the tranport is HTTP post messages.
+For `IFRAME/RPC`, `POP/RPC` or `TAB/RPC` methods, the transport is `window.postMessage()`, with the `HTTP/POST` method, the tranport is HTTP post messages.

-As always, you must never trust anything you recieve from an application.
-Always do your due-dilligence and be alert as you, the wallet, are the users first line of defense against potentially malicious applications.
+As always, you must never trust anything you receive from an application.
+Always do your due-dilligence and be alert as you are the users first line of defense against potentially malicious applications.

 ### Authenticate your User

 It's important that you are confident that the user is who the user claims to be.

 Have them provide enough proof to you that you are okay with passing their details back to FCL.
-If we were to use Blocto as an example, this is when the user is logging into Blocto, putting in their email and getting sent an authentication code to their email.
-Everything Blocto needs to do to be confident in the users identity.
+Using Blocto as an example, an authentication code is sent to the email a user enters at login.
+This code can be used as validation and is everything Blocto needs to be confident in the users identity.

 ### Once you know who your User is